 Your recording level is too low.
 Turn it up or get closer to the microphone.

 The level is too high.
-Turn it down or get further away.
+Turn it down or get further away from the microphone.

 7. Read it right.